Kate Binnie (yoga practitioner and music therapist and University of Bristol honorary staff)

 Prof. Tim Cole (University of Bristol)

 Tim is interested in historical landscapes, with a particular focus on Holocaust landscape.
 His research on the Holocaust includes examining the implementation of the Holocaust in Hungary, particularly the spatiality of ghettoization and social histories of the Holocaust.
 He is also interested in contemporary representations of the Holocaust, especially within memorial and museum space.
-Tim is an advisor to our Bristol post-doctoral researcher Oriana Walker.

 Dr Phil Horky (Durham University)